xylophanes/c2man/README.md

    				by Mark O'Neill
       		Tumbling Dice, Newcastle upon Tyne UK, 2024

-C2man is an automatic documentation tool that extracts comments from C source code to generate functional interface documentation in the same format as sections 2 & 3 of the Unix Programmer's Manual.
-It requires minimal effort from the programmer by looking for comments in the usual places near the objects they document, rather than imposing a rigid function-comment syntax or requiring that the programmer learn and use a typesetting language.
-Acceptable documentation can often be generated from existing code with no modifications.

 Version 3 is an update of Graham Stoney's original code (in K&R) format to make it more readable (and therefore maintainable).
 K&R function prototypes have been replaced by modern ANSI-C prototypes and the code has been re-structured to make it easier